The Vermont Statutes Online

 (b) Minor’s deposits exempt from trustee process.
 A financial institution shall not be chargeable as trustee on account of funds deposited to the credit of a minor, provided such funds are earned by or belong to such minor.
 (Added 1999, No. 153 (Adj.
 Sess.), § 2, eff.
 Jan.
 1, 2001.)

 § 14207.
 Provisions when title to deposit is litigated

 (a) Multiple claims.
-In actions against a financial institution by one spouse to recover for moneys deposited by the other spouse in the latter's own name, the depositing spouse may be a witness.
-In actions against such financial institution to recover for money on deposit, if there is a person, whether married or not, claiming the same fund, who is not a party to the action, the Court, on the petition of such financial institution and on such notice as it considers proper to the plaintiff and such claimant, may order the proceedings to be amended by making such claimant a party defendant.
-The Court shall thereupon hear and determine the rights and interests of the parties to such action in and to such fund.
+In actions against a financial institution by one spouse to recover for monies deposited by the other spouse in the latter’s own name, the depositing spouse may be a witness.
+In actions against such financial institution to recover for money on deposit, if there is a person, whether married or not, claiming the same fund, who is not a party to the action, the court, on the petition of such financial institution and on such notice as it considers proper to the plaintiff and such claimant, may order the proceedings to be amended by making such claimant a party defendant.
+The court shall thereupon hear and determine the rights and interests of the parties to such action in and to such fund.

 § 14208.
 Security for deposits